Katterina71/MarvelCharacterVault/README.md

 ## Usage Instructions

-1. [**Home Page**] (https://main--marvel-characters-vault.netlify.app/): Browse Marvel characters by selecting a letter from the alphabet.
+1. [**Home Page**](https://main--marvel-characters-vault.netlify.app/): Browse Marvel characters by selecting a letter from the alphabet.
 Click on a character's name to view their details.
 2. [**Search**](https://main--marvel-characters-vault.netlify.app/search): Use the search bar to find characters by name.
 Press Enter or click the search button to initiate the search.
 3. [**Character Details**](https://main--marvel-characters-vault.netlify.app/character/1009351): View detailed information about a character, including their series, stories, and events.
 4. [**Favorites**](https://main--marvel-characters-vault.netlify.app/favorites): Add characters to your list of favorites by clicking the heart button.
 View and manage your favorites by navigating to the Favorites page.